AhmedBineuro/My-Personal-Website/README.md

 ## What is being worked on right now

-- Designing the skills page and the required components
+- Finalizing the design of the skills page and adding action points
+- Writing action points for each project